million-coursework/million-coursework/README.md

 # Million-coursework
-This project will upgrade the former intelligent Course Scheduler project in many fields including improving Customization Interface and offering access control for ANU staff.
-The Intelligent Course Scheduler, currently known as ANU ICS, offers interactive degree planning and personalised course discovery to make picking courses simple and enjoyable for students.
-It uses machine learning to recommend courses to students, and provides university administrators with a structured data model of the entire system of courses, majors, and degree requirements.

-The Intelligent Course Scheduler is coming soon!
+This project will enhance the former Intelligent Course Scheduler project in the Customization Interface area so that the ANU Student Services staff could maintain the data.
+This enhancement will consist of three sub-feature namely CRUD (Create, Read, Update and Delete) functions, Duplicate feature, and Access Control function.

 ### [Statement of Work](Documentation/Audit1/PDF/Statement%20of%20work,%20initialed.pdf)
 ### [Semester 2 Project Progress](Documentation/overview.md)